jundalisay/sp/content/en/research/euclid/elements/book-01/part-01.md

 ## Definitions

-1. A point has no part.
+1. A point has no part

-2. A line is a length with no width.
+2. A line is a length with no width

-3. The ends of a line are points.
+3. The ends of a line are points

-4. A straight line is a line which lies evenly with the points on itself.
+4. A straight line is a line which lies evenly with the points on itself

-5. A surface is that which has length and width only.
+5. A surface is that which has length and width only

 6. The edges of a surface are lines.